-On February 22, 2021 the Company entered into a gold and silver stream with Sprott whereby Sprott has made an upfront cash payment of US\$6 million (C\$7.6 million) pursuant to which the Company will deliver to Sprott 1.41% of all the gold and silver produced for the life of mine from the Hasbrouck Project.
-Under the terms Sprott will also pay the Company a further US\$1 million within 10 days of the Company announcing a Board approved construction decision for the Hasbrouck Project.
+On February 22, 2021, the Company entered a gold and silver stream with Sprott whereby Sprott made an upfront cash payment of US\$6 million (C\$7.6 million at February 22, 2021) pursuant to which the Company would deliver to Sprott 1.41% of all the gold and silver produced for the life of mine from the Hasbrouck Gold Project.
+Under the terms of the agreement, Sprott would also pay the Company a further US\$1 million within 10 days of the Company announcing a Board approved construction decision for the Hasbrouck Gold Project.

-The upfront payment for the stream has been accounted for as deferred revenue as the agreement will be satisfied through the delivery of non-financial items (i.e. gold and silver from the Company's production) rather than cash or financial assets.
-The drawdown of the deferred revenue will be credited to future sales in the corresponding period.
-The Company recognizes interest expense at each reporting period and will adjust the deferred revenue balance to recognize the financing element that is part of the streaming agreement.
+The upfront payment for the stream has been accounted for as deferred revenue as the agreement would be satisfied through the delivery of non-financial items (i.e., gold and silver from the Company's production) rather than cash or financial assets.
+The drawdown of the deferred revenue would be credited to future sales in the corresponding period.
+The Company recognizes interest expense at each reporting period and adjusts the deferred revenue balance to recognize the financing element that is part of the streaming agreement.

-Balance December 31, 2020 Deferred net revenue proceeds Accretion \$ 7,606,800 679,209
+Balance December 31, 2020 \$ -

+Deferred net revenue proceeds 7,606,800

+Accretion 679,209

 Foreign exchange 7,748

 Balance December 31, 2021 \$ 8,293,757

+Accretion 929,692

+Foreign exchange 604,609

+Balance December 31, 2022 9,828,058